Efesngl/ayyvi-api/README.md

 - Api authentication will be added.
 - Forgot password page not workin right now.
 - Donations will be added.
-- Petite edit features will be added
+- Petition edit feature will be added